reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 (parameters) -> { body }
 ```

 Parameters represent a comma-separated list of input parameters to the lambda function.
 If there's only one parameter, we can omit the parentheses.
-Arrow operator separates the parameters from the body of the lambda expression.
+The arrow operator separates the parameters from the body of the lambda expression.
 Finally, the body contains the function logic.
 If there's only one statement, we can omit the braces.
 Typically, the logic in the body will be concise.
 But it can be complex, multiline logic as per requirements.

 Example of crisp lambda expression: